Introduction to Unix Operators

 5) Bitwise Operators

-- Bitwise AND (&): Here the AND operation is performed on each bit of the operand.
+- Bitwise AND (&): Here, the AND operation is performed on each bit of the operand.

 Ex: Consider a = 55 and b = 23 for all below examples

-a & b = 01 - Bitwise OR (|): Here the OR operation is performed on each bit of the operand.
+a & b = 01 - Bitwise OR (|): Here, each bit of the operand undergoes the OR operation.

-Ex: a | b = 77 - Bitwise XOR (^): Here the XOR operation is performed on each of operand.
+Ex: a | b = 77 - Bitwise XOR (^): The XOR operation is applied to each operand.

 Ex: ~a = AA